-The other usage of Indian herbs is as the aromatic herbs which are pleasant smelling flowers or foliage.
-Oils from these aromatic herbs can be used to produce perfumes, toilet cologne, oils and are sometimes used as essential oils.
-The dried aromatic herbs also have some purposeful usages.
-Some common aromatic herbs include mint
+Aromatic herbs are pleasant smelling flowers or foliage.
+Oils from aromatic herbs can be used to produce perfumes and toilet cologne and are sometimes used as essential oils.
+Dried aromatic herbs also have some usages.
+Some common aromatic herbs include mint, marjoram, rosemary and basil.

 Religious Importance of Indian Herbs

 Indian herbs are significant parts of many religions.
 In Hinduism, a form of basil called Tulsi is being worshipped as a goddess for its medicinal value, since the Vedic times.
 Many Hindus have Tulsi plants in front of their houses.
 Commiphora Myrrha, Aletris Farinose (ague root) and Boswellia Spp (frankincense) are significant parts of Christianity.
 In the partially Christianized Anglo-Saxon pagan, nine herbs charm is used.
 The charm is created using nine herbs to cure poisoning and infection.